Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxKernelDriver.md

 didn't show any such problems, it could happen on some future OSX systems.
 That is why this driver is considered a permanently experimental feature.

-# How to install (one time setup)

-OSX versions older than 10.11 "El Capitan" are no longer supported.
+# How to install (one time setup) - on OSX 10.11 "El Capitan" and later only

 Install the [PsychtoolboxKernelDriver64Bit](PsychtoolboxKernelDriver64Bit).kext.zip, as exemplified here.